The DG-category of secondary cohomology operations: Left linear track categories and DG-categories

-\begin{prop} A left linear track category which is right linear can be identified with a $1$-truncated DG-category (up to a strict track equivalence which is the identity on objects). \end{prop}
+\begin{proposition} A left linear track category which is right linear can be identified with a $1$-truncated DG-category (up to a strict track equivalence which is the identity on objects). \end{proposition}